Hostile Takeover

 Tuck away that observation for later, not now.

 A wrench’s head telescoped out as it swung.
 Duck under it, rise, then J axe-kicked the shambler.
-Its wrench hit itself with a clank.
+Its own wrench hit itself with a clank.

 “There’s an aftertaste,” J said.